 It’s always hard being on the road when a pop culture figure who was important to you dies.
 The last time I remember this happening to me was when James Gandolfini died.
 Though, I suppose it’s easier with a musician.
-Because it made it pretty easy to decide what I’d be listening to in the car yesterday, even if the occasion was less than ideal.
-Even if it’s a busy day, you always want to be able to take the time and stop to appreciate the figure in question’s importance and the work they left behind, because Aretha Franklin left a ton of great music behind worth treasuring.
+Since it made it pretty easy to decide what I’d be listening to in the car yesterday, even if the occasion was less than ideal.
+Because even if it’s a busy day, you always want to be able to take the time and stop to appreciate the figure in question’s importance and the work they left behind, and its hard to think of many singers who left more great music behind than Aretha Franklin.
 Continue reading

 If you weren’t aware a new Halloween movie is coming out on October 19th.
 The film is a sequel, or is it a soft reboot?
 Either way it’s the first Halloween film in nine years.
 Or as the makers want you to believe, the first in 40 years.
 What this means is that writer/director David Gordon Green along with his fart-ner (funny?) in crime Danny McBride has penned a direct sequel to the original Halloween.
 One that erases Halloween’s entire legacy after John Carpenter’s 1978 original.